HL7/fhir-shorthand/input/pagecontent/overview.md

 The [formal syntax of rules](reference.html#rules-for-profiles-extensions-logical-models-resources-and-instances) are given in the [FSH Language reference](reference.html).
 Here is a summary of some of the more important rules in FSH:

 * **AddElement rules** are used to define new elements in logical models and resources.
-They specify a path, cardinality, type(s), short definition, and optional long definition.
+They specify a path, cardinality, optional flags, type(s), short definition, and optional long definition.
 For example:

   ```
-  * email 0..* string "The person's email addresses" "Email addresses by which the person may be contacted."
+  * email 0..* SU string "The person's email addresses" "Email addresses by which the person may be contacted."
   ```

   ```